By Joanne Jeffries. Last Updated 17th September 2021. Welcome to our guide on Addenbrooke’s and Cambridge hospital negligence claims.

 When you visit a hospital for any form of treatment, you have to put your faith in the medical professional who performs the treatment.
 You have to trust that they’ll carry out the procedure correctly and that the outcome will be positive.
 In many cases, that trust is completely warranted, and patients receive excellent treatment in hospitals all across the UK.
 However, in some instances, accidents or neglect do happen which can result in life-changing injuries for the patient and could meant they need to consider claiming compensation.
 In this guide, we’re going to look specifically at cases of Cambridge University Hospitals medical negligence claims.
 We’ll explain what medical negligence is and the types of mistakes by hospitals which could lead to a claim.

-Here at Accident Claims UK, we have a team of specialist advisers who can assess any claim for free.
+Here at Accident Claims UK, we have a team of specialist advisers who can assess road traffic accident claims and accident at work claims for free, but more importantly, they could assist with medical negligence claims too.
 If they think your claim is strong enough, they could introduce you to one of our medical negligence solicitors.
 To help make claims easier and less stressful, any claim they agree to take on is on a no win no fee basis.
 To talk to us today about your claim, please call 0800 073 8801.

 If you’d rather find out more about claiming for Cambridge University hospitals clinical negligence before calling, please continue reading.